somework/cqrs/docs/reference.md

   retry policy structure with a global `default`, per-type `default`, and a message-specific `map`.
 The buses resolve serializers in that order and append the returned `SerializerStamp` to the dispatch call when provided.
+* **dispatch_modes** – controls whether commands and events are dispatched synchronously or asynchronously when callers omit the `DispatchMode` argument.
+  Each section defines a `default` mode (`sync` or `async`) plus a `map` of message-specific overrides.
+When a message resolves to `async` the bundle routes it through the configured asynchronous Messenger bus automatically.
+If a caller explicitly passes a `DispatchMode`, that choice always wins.

 All options are optional.
 When you omit a setting the bundle falls back to a safe default implementation that leaves Messenger behaviour unchanged.

+When you enable asynchronous defaults you must ensure Messenger workers listen for the resulting messages.
+Configure routing in `messenger.yaml` so that any message marked `async` – either via the `dispatch_modes` defaults or a per-message override – is delivered to the transport consumed by your workers.
+This keeps the CQRS facades consistent with the Messenger routing you already use for explicit async dispatch calls.

 ## Handler registry service